There’s definitely an art to painting Ikea furniture, especially when it’s a laminate surface.

 Step Four: Sealing

-If your diy project will get a lot of traffic (aka use), it’s a good idea to apply a polyurethane or polycrylic top coat.
+If your diy project will get a lot of use, it’s a good idea to apply a polyurethane or polycrylic top coat.

 My biggest advice with using a top coat is to test it out in a small hidden area before covering your entire project.
 Sealers can completely alter the look of your paint finish.

-If you look to the bottom left corner you can see where I tested out some water-based poly and it lightened the color of the paint.
+If you look to the bottom right corner you can see where I tested out some water-based poly and it lightened the color of the paint.